Seeing your cat throw up right after using the litter box can be alarming.

 You shouldn’t hesitate to take your pet to the vet, but you can consider some decision factors beforehand.

 Now, I don’t doubt that you want what’s best for your little one, so here we go.
-Begin by noting all the things you need to consider before heading to the vet.
+Begin by noting everything you need to consider before heading to the vet.

 Next, note if there have been any sudden changes in your cat’s diet, environment, litter type, habits, or routine.
 If your cat is older, visit the vet sooner rather than later, as older cats tend to get sick more quickly.